 “We have one vehicle on its hood.
 Looks like two more vehicles involved,” a dispatcher said in radio transmissions.

-The Land Rover then ricocheted off the Nissan Rogue into the southbound lanes where it struck a Nissan NV2000, which had come to a stop on Third Avenue and Northeast 44th Street.
+The Land Rover then ricocheted off the Nissan Rogue into the southbound lanes, where it struck the van, a Nissan NV2000, which had come to a stop on Third Avenue and Northeast 44th Street.

-That’s when investigators say the Land Rover tumbled multiple times before coming to a stop near the sidewalk on the west side of Third Avenue.
+That’s when investigators said the Land Rover tumbled multiple times before coming to a stop near the sidewalk on the west side of Third Avenue.

-Authorities say Fedeline Alexis was killed in the crash after being ejected as the vehicle rolled.
-The Land Rover’s entire front axle was also ripped off and the engine was ejected.
+Authorities said Fedeline Alexis was killed in the crash after being ejected as the vehicle rolled.
+The Land Rover’s entire front axle was also ripped off, and the engine was ejected.

 The Nissan Rogue rolled before coming to a stop against the front porch of a home at the intersection where the crash occurred.